Unified.to

 • You receive events

-• You don't manage polling infrastructure
+• You do not manage polling infrastructure

 Why virtual webhooks scale better

-• Polling frequency is centralized and tuned
+• Polling frequency is controlled in one place

-• Events follow a single schema
+• Events follow a unified schema

-• Change detection logic is standardized
+• Change detection is standardized

-• Deduplication and retries are centralized
+• Deduplication and retries are handled once

 • No per-integration cron jobs

-• No distributed polling state
+• No fragmented polling state

 Predictable freshness

-• Latency is primarily bounded by polling interval, rather than batch sync cadence
+• Latency is bounded by detection interval

-• No dependency on batch completion
+• Not dependent on batch sync completion

 Event delivery comparison

-ModelWhat triggers eventsFailure surfaceOperational burdenScales across many integrations
+ModelWhat triggers eventsFailure surfaceOperational burdenScales across integrations

 PollingTime-based checksHighHighNo